nathandorson/hwsw-pathtracer/README.md

 The capabilities of the basic software pathtracer include:
 - loading scenes to render from a JSON file
-- supporting diffuse sphere and plane primitives as scene objects
+- supporting diffuse triangle, sphere, and plane primitives as scene objects
 - configurable camera settings
 - configurable number of bounces / number of rays fired per render pixel
 - outputting final renders to files on disk